Nuand/bladeRF/hdl/README.md

 ```
 quartus_sh -t ../build.tcl -rev hosted -size 115 -stp ../signaltap/debug_rx.stp
 ```

+Note that to use Signal Tap with the Quartus II Web Edition software, Altera requires that the TalkBack feature be enabled.
+The build script tries to 'fake' this out by setting the TalkBack feature to be on, compiling the project, then turning it off immediately.
+If this behavior is not desired, don't try to add a Signal Tap file to the project.

 ## Pre-compiled FPGA Binaries ##
 We currently do not provide pre-compiled binaries of the FPGA firmware due to the volatility of the FPGA code.
 This will be rectified in the near future.